nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## FAQ

-### Double clicking isn't opening the app!
+### Double-clicking isn't opening the app!
 What can I do?
 Open your Command Prompt (Windows) or your Terminal (MacOS, Linux) and navigate to the folder your JAR file resides in.

 Run the JAR file by using the command `java -jar sourceControl.jar`.